masrim2000/object_modeling2/README.md

 ***
 ***This script assumes that colmap is installed and functional (i.e. the command "colmap gui" runs without errors and opens colmap gui).
 This is challenging on some distributions as it requires cuda.
 One easy way around this is to use colmap pre-installed with cuda enabled within a docker container.
-Given that cuda is enabled on the host machine and docker is insstalled and running, a functioning colmap container can be started using the following commands:**
+Given that cuda is enabled on the host machine and docker is installed and running, a functioning colmap container can be started using the following commands:**
 ```
 docker pull masrim2000/colmap:latest
 docker run -it -v c:\:/mnt/c --gpus=all masrim2000/colmap:latest